Skip to content

-ResearchMatch –brings together two groups of people who are looking for one another: (1) people who are trying to find research studies, and (2) researchers who are looking for people to participate in their studies.
-It is a free and secure registry that has been developed by major academic institutions across the country who want to involve you in the mission of helping today’s studies make a real difference for everyone’s health in the future. [ FAQ ]
+- ResearchMatch: Brings together two groups of people who are looking for one another: (1) people who are trying to find research studies, and (2) researchers who are looking for people to participate in their studies.
+It is a free and secure registry that has been developed by major academic institutions across the country that want to involve you in the mission of helping today’s studies make a real difference for everyone’s health in the future.
+View the FAQ for volunteers.

-Student Participants – one requirement for passing Introductory Psychology is participating in approved psychological research conducted by the faculty and students in the University of Alabama Psychology Department. https://www.youtube.com/watch?v=2oyXIJn0hN0&feature=youtu.be
+- Student Participants: One requirement for passing Introductory Psychology is participating in approved psychological research conducted by the faculty and students in the University of Alabama Psychology Department.
+Watch a video about Qualtrics and SONA.

-ICIR – specializes in creative and effective research designs, participant recruitment, and insightful reporting.
+- The Institute for Communication and Information Research (ICIR) specializes in creative and effective research designs, participant recruitment, and insightful reporting.
 We offer expertise and facilities that you won’t find at any firm.
 A division of the University of Alabama’s College of Communication & Information Sciences, the ICIR has a long tradition of providing timely and effective research solutions to faculty and businesses.